Settling the Robust Learnability of Mixtures of Gaussians: Introduction

 \subsection{Our Techniques and Main Result}

-Actually we overcome both obstacles using the same approach.
-First we store the relevant moments and formal variables we would like to solve for in certain generating functions.
+Actually, we overcome both obstacles using the same approach.
+We store the relevant moments and variables we would like to solve for in certain generating functions.
+Then by manipulating the generating functions using differential operators, we are able to reason about an SOS relaxation of a natural polynomial system that allows us to solve for the parameters that we want to learn.

 Let us describe the setup.
 For simplicity, assume that the mixture is in isotropic position.
-First we have the unknown parameters of the mixture.
-Let $\mu_i$ and $I + \Sigma_i$ denote the mean and covariance of the $i$th component.
-Let $w_i$ be its mixing weight.
-Second we have the indeterminates we would like to solve for.
-Let $u_1, u_2, \cdots, u_k$ be a collection of $d$-dimensional vectors and let $v_1, v_2, \cdots, v_k$ be a collection of $D$-dimensional vectors where $D = {d \choose 2} + d$.
-The intention is for the $u_i$'s to be an orthonormal basis for the span of the $\mu_i$'s and for the $v_i$'s to be an orthonormal basis for the span of the $\Sigma_i$'s.
-We will also guess the mixing weights $\widetilde{w}_i$ and guess the coefficients in the linear combinations that express each $\mu_i$ in terms of the $u_j$'s and similarly for $v_i$ and the $\Sigma_j$'s.
-Let $\widetilde{\mu_i}$ and $\widetilde{\Sigma_i}$ be these expressions.
-Third we have a $d$-dimensional vector $X$ of formal variables and one auxiliary formal variable $y$.
+First, we have the unknown parameters of the mixture.
+Let

+where $w_i$ are the mixing weights and $\mu_i$ and $I + \Sigma_i$ denote the mean and covariance of the $i$th component.
+Second, we have the indeterminates we would like to solve for.
+These will be denoted $\widetilde{\mu_i}$ and $\widetilde{\Sigma_i}$ and our intention is for these to be the means and covariances of a hypothetical mixture of Gaussians \footnote{Technically our setup is slightly different in that we solve for vectors $u_1, \dots , u_k$ and $v_1, \dots , v_k$ that are supposed to form an orthonormal basis for the span of the $\{ \wt{\mu_i} \}$ and $\{ \wt{\Sigma_i} \}$ respectively.
+Regardless, the argument is conceptually the same.}.
+We will also guess the mixing weights of the hypothetical mixture $\wt{w_i}$.
+Finally, we have a $d$-dimensional vector $X = (X_1, \dots , X_d)$ of formal variables and one auxiliary formal variable $y$.
+These will mostly be used to help us organize everything in a convenient way.
+Roughly, we would like to solve for $\widetilde{\mu_i}$ and $\widetilde{\Sigma_i}$ so that the hypothetical mixture